sebastien-plutniak/archeoviz/README.md

 Once data are loaded, a sub-selection of the data set can be done in the left side menu.
-Several parameters are possible: the type of location recording and the category of the objects.
+Several parameters are possible: the type of location recording, the category of the objects, and the way to group the data.

 ### Location mode